adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SRS.md

 Introduction
 ============
+This section gives a brief overview of everything about the DuoMonkeyEditor web application

 Purpose
 -------
-The final product of this software specification is a working website (v1.0) that involves a server (Firebase), computers (web browsers), and a web application
+The purpose of this document is to give a detailed description of all the requirements for the DuoMonkeyEditor web application.
+The document also describes may other aspects of the application such as the design constraints and interfaces.

 Document Convention
 -------------------
-TODO: Put something here
+TODO: Put terms that readers may not understand

 Intended Audience and Reading Suggestions
 -----------------------------------------
-The target audience of this software requirements specification is for those who are interested in the internal workings of the DuoMonkeyEditor product.
+The target audience of this software requirements specification is for those who are interested in the workings of the DuoMonkeyEditor web application.
 This includes (but not limited to):
  * Developers
  * Users
  * Testers